-Brush fire erupts in SoCal; evacs issued, arson suspected
+Cranston Fire prompts evacuations in Riverside County's Idyllwild

 An evacuation center was set up at Banning High School, 100 W. Westward Ave. in Banning.

+Camps in Idyllwild were being evacuated, including Idyllwild Arts, Camp Maranatha, Idyllwild Pines, Astro Camp, Camp Emerson, and Tahquitz Pines.

+Additional evacuations were in Mountain Center along McGaugh Road and McCall Park Road.

-Temperatures in the Inland Empire were expected to reach upper 90s on Wednesday.
+Temperatures in the Inland Empire were expected to reach the triple digits in some areas on Wednesday.

+The San Bernardino County Fire Department opened a fire information call center for the public to get more information: (909)383-5688.

 Stay with ABC7 News for the latest details on this developing story.